Family Law Attorney

 My years of experience in working with children and families have given me valuable perspective and knowledge that I am able to use to benefit my clients.
 A less adversarial approach accomplishes more for clients in achieving their goals than perpetuating the destruction of divorce.
 To that end, I guide clients in choosing the process—whether Collaborative Law, mediation, or litigation—that will lead to the most positive outcomes.
 Helping clients see possibilities for themselves and their families they never imagined after divorce is truly a privilege for me.

 Born and raised in Connecticut, I am a “double Gator,” having received both my undergraduate and my law degree from the University of Florida.
 In my practice, I have worked as a Guardian ad Litem with hundreds of children in both dependency and custody cases, frequently appointed by judges.
 I have been honored to receive many awards and recognitions for my work as a children’s advocate.
 Most recently, I received the Florida Bar President’s Pro Bono Service Award for 2017 for my Guardian ad Litem work, and also the highest award given for Guardian ad Litem representation, the 2016 Judge J.C.
 “Jake” Stone Distinguished Service Award.
 I teach Collaborative Law as an Adjunct Law Professor at the Barry University School of Law, and serve as the Director of The Barry Collaborative Family Law Clinic.
-I am a Collaborative Law trainer and speaker, and currently serve as the Administrator and board member of The Collaborative Family Law Group of Florida.
+I am a Collaborative Law trainer and speaker, and served as the Administrator and board member of The Collaborative Family Law Group of Florida from 2008-2018.

 Whether working with clients in the conference room or the court room, I am committed to empowering individuals and families to achieve healthier and more positive futures.

 - The Collaborative Family Law Group of Central Florida